jdlich/cas-docs/content/chapters/07-services-management.md

 You can delete an existing service registration from this summary screen.

-<p class="warning">WARNING: There's no undo.
-If you delete a registration, it's gone.</p>
+WARNING: There's no undo.
+If you delete a registration, it's gone.

 #### Registering a New Service ####